Kaushikc4/On-Device-Object-Detection-with-tts/README.md

 ### Converting to TensorFlow Lite:
 - The trained YOLOv8 model is converted into TensorFlow Lite format for on-device inference.
 - Use TensorFlow Lite Converter and optimize the model for better performance on mobile devices.
+- If needed, the TensorFlow Lite model can be replaced with an updated YOLOv8n model or any other compatible variant for improved detection performance.

+### Colab Notebook Workflow:
+- A Google Colab notebook has been developed to streamline the model training and conversion process:
+  1. **Dataset Download:** The notebook downloads the PASCAL VOC dataset and stores it in your Google Drive for easy access.
+  2. **Model Fine-Tuning:** The YOLOv8 model is fine-tuned using the PASCAL VOC dataset, ensuring the model is adapted for specific detection requirements.
+  3. **Conversion to TensorFlow Lite:** Once trained, the YOLOv8 model is converted into TensorFlow Lite format directly within the notebook.
+The conversion includes optimization steps for efficient on-device inference.
+- The generated TensorFlow Lite model can then be downloaded and seamlessly integrated into the Android application.